nicolas-van/sonant-x/README.md

 })
 ```

-The `generateMusic()` can take multiple seconds, depending on the length of your song.
-It is recommended to initialize your
-music at the startup of the application and keep a reference to the audio buffer.
+The `generateMusic()` function can take multiple seconds before returning, depending on the length of your song.
+It is recommended to initialize your music at the startup of the application and keep a reference to the audio buffer.

 ### Single sounds generation